-Aerodyne is attending the AGU JING 2018 meeting about atmospheric PM2.5 on October 16-20, 2018 in Xi'an, China.
-Come see us at booth #14!
-The meeting will consist of a series of plenary sessions, regular sessions, and poster sessions.
-The objective of the meeting is to advance the state of sciences on PM2.5 as well as increase public awareness and knowledge about its diverse applications to important societal issues on the environment, health, energy, materials and other facets of our life.
+Aerodyne attended the AGU JING 2018 meeting about atmospheric PM2.5 on October 16-20, 2018 in Xi'an, China.
+The meeting consisted of a series of plenary sessions, regular sessions, and poster sessions.
+The objective of the meeting was to advance the state of sciences on PM2.5 as well as increase public awareness and knowledge about its diverse applications to important societal issues on the environment, health, energy, materials and other facets of our life.

 This video is the first in a series produced by Eben Cross helping the general public develop their Air Intuition and learn how to avoid air pollution in their day-to-day life. - Support provided by the AAAR strategic fund.

 Aerodyne attended FLAIR 2018 - Field Laser Applications in Industry and Research conference September 10-14, 2018 in Assisi, Italy.

 Aerodyne Research will attend the10th International Aerosol Conference (IAC 2018) to be held September 2-7, 2018 at the America’s Center in St. Louis, Missouri.
 Come visit us at booth 19!

 Aerodyne attended Goldschmidt 2018.
 Goldschmidt is the foremost annual, international conference on geochemistry and related subjects, organized by the Geochemical Society and the European Association of Geochemistry.
 The Exhibition was open Monday 13th to Thursday 16th August from 10.00 – 19.30, and on Friday 17th August between 10:00 - 14:00 in the John B. Hynes Veterans Memorial Convention Center in Boston.

 Aerodyne Research published a research article: Methane emissions in the Netherlands: The Groningen field in research journal Elementa.